philips/inkpalm-5-adb-english/README.md

 * MiReader Launcher [Available here](https://mega.nz/file/nYoHxIwT#_6hTcBtUWST0_0VNWn8XvEL1JK377aAdsB9yIUocig8)
 * Simple E-Ink Launcher [Available here](https://bitbucket.org/dsimbiriatin/simple-ink-launcher/downloads/org.ds.simple.ink.launcher-1.2-release.apk)

 For the time being, I'll use the MiReader Launcher.
-Download it from the above link and copy it to the directory where Minimal ADB is inatalled
+Download it from the above link and copy it to the directory where Minimal ADB is installed.
 Install the app though adb.
 ```shell
 adb install MiLauncher.apk